frostlogic-ab/agent-forge/CONTRIBUTING.md

 6. Commit your changes using the conventional commit format (see below)
 7. Push to the branch: `git push origin feature/your-feature-name`
 8. Submit a pull request to the `beta` branch
+9. Add appropriate labels to your PR for semantic versioning (see PR Labeling Guidelines)

 ## Commit Message Guidelines

 We follow [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.
-This leads to more readable messages that are easy to follow when looking through the project history and enables automatic versioning and changelog generation.
+This leads to more readable messages that are easy to follow when looking through the project history.

 Each commit message consists of a **header**, a **body**, and a **footer**: